 Optimized for Speed

-Amazon SageMaker is pre-configured with the latest versions of TensorFlow and Apache MXNet, with CUDA9 library support for maximum performance with NVIDIA GPUs.
+Amazon SageMaker is pre-configured with the latest versions of TensorFlow, Apache MXNet, and Chainer, with CUDA9 library support for maximum performance with NVIDIA GPUs.
 With Amazon SageMaker P3 instances running NVIDIA Volta V100 GPUs, Amazon SageMaker lets you train deep learning models with unparalleled speed.

 Featured SageMaker Customers